ckattner/date_holidays-reader/README.md

 [![Build Status](https://travis-ci.org/bluemarblepayroll/date_holidays-reader.svg?branch=master)](https://travis-ci.org/bluemarblepayroll/date_holidays-reader)

-This is a read only Ruby wrapper for the [date-holidays](https://github.com/commenthol/date-holidays) Node module.
+This is a read-only Ruby wrapper for the [date-holidays](https://github.com/commenthol/date-holidays) Node module.
 Note that Node does not have to be installed on many machines in order to use this gem.
 See the configuration section for more details.

 ## Usage

 Holiday information is available for many different locales.
 The first step is to create a locale object which represents a country or part of a country.
-For example, to retreive all holidays for this year in the United States:
+For example, to retrieve all holidays for this year in the United States:

 ```ruby
 us = DateHolidays::Reader::Locale.new(country: :us)